-- The Still Project Auction will be open to exhibitors representing 4-H, FFA, Girl Scouts, and 1 Boy Scouts.
+- 1. The Still Project Auction will be open to exhibitors representing 4-H, FFA, Girl Scouts, and Boy Scouts.
 Exhibitors with market livestock in the livestock sales are permitted to sell. - 2.
-To be eligible to sell, exhibitors MUST: - Select yes from the Still Project Auction drop down list on the on-line entry I. website.
-Projects must be a project recognized by the youth organization the exhibitor is representing (i.e. 4-H members chose a project from the 2022 Family Guide, Girl Scouts chose from the organizations project/badge book, etc.) - II.
+Exhibitor must be present to sell their item at the auction, and are responsible for seeing that the item is on display prior to the sale.
+Lamb and sheep exhibitors must notify the Jr. Fair Board Office by 9:00 pm Tuesday if they wish to sell so that they may be placed at the start of the sale.
+No item will be sold if the member is not present. - 3.
+To be eligible to sell, exhibitors MUST: - Select yes from the Still Project Auction drop down list on the on-line entry website.
+Projects must be a project recognized by the youth organization the

+- exhibitor is representing (i.e. 4-H members chose a project from the 2023 Family Guide, Girl Scouts chose from the organizations project/badge book, etc.) - II.
 Exhibitors must attend mandatory Still Project Quality Assurance training.
-Contact the Extension Office for exact dates and times.

-- III.
-Each project must be completed according to the requirements of the organization the exhibitor is representing (i.e. 4-H members must complete project knowledge judging, etc.) - 4-H Projects that ARE eligible to sell include: COP-365, 406, 407, 408, 409, 410, IV.
-411, 412, 413, 415, 417, 418, 419, 420, 424, 426, 432M, 491, 494, 497, 498, 499, 540, 527, 528, 529, 556, 557, 558, 559, 560M, 573, 584, 585, 586, 589M, & 592.
+Contact the Extension Office for exact dates and times. - III.
+Each project must be completed according to the requirements of the organization the exhibitor is representing (i.e. 4-H members must complete project knowledge judging, etc.) - IV.
+4-H Projects that ARE eligible to sell include: COP-365, 406, 407, 408, 409, 410, 411, 412, 413, 415, 417, 418, 419, 420, 424, 426, 432M, 491, 494, 497, 498, 499, 540, 527, 528, 529, 556, 557, 558, 559, 560M, 573, 584, 585, 586, 589M, & 592.
 Any Self-Determined Project that can fit into any of the eligible project areas will also be allowed to sell.
-If a project is NOT listed, then it is ineligible to sell. - In addition to the project evaluation required to complete the project, the exhibitor's V. sale item must be evaluated to determine whether the project meets the quality standards necessary to participate in the Still Project Auction.
+If a project is NOT listed, then it is ineligible to sell. - V. In addition to the project evaluation required to complete the project, the exhibitor's sale item must be evaluated to determine whether the project meets the quality standards necessary to participate in the Still Project Auction.
 Each item will be evaluated using a rubric scoring system, which will cover Craftsmanship, Skill, & Consistency, Attractiveness, Durability, and Time & Effort.
 In order to participate in the Still Project Auction, the sale item must score at least 12 points to qualify for the auction.
 Rubric scoring is FINAL.
 The rubric is as follows: